Degree Audit FAQs

 A: You should consult with your academic advisor for a review of your audit.
 If you need an exception, that must be processed through the appropriate approvals per the Exception to Graduation Requirements.
 If you believe that the audit is producing an error, please have your advisor email degreeaudit@millersville.edu.

-Q: Why is my information not updated on my audit?
+Q: Why is my information not updated on My MarAUDIT?

 A: Since the audit is dynamically refreshed, your information should be accurate to date.
 However, depending on the change, your paperwork may take some time to process.
-For example, Exceptions must be routed through your advisor, department chair and dean before reaching the Registrar's office for processing.
-Change of major forms are processed in Academic Advisement.
+For example, Exceptions or Academic Program Change Requests must be routed through your advisor, department chair and/or dean before reaching the Registrar's office for processing.
 Official transcripts must be received and processed for transfer courses.
 Items like this will appear on your audit as soon as they are processed, but please be patient as your paperwork makes it through the process.

 Q: How can I update my information?

-Q: If I have questions about my Degree Audit, who should I contact?
+Q: If I have questions about My MarAUDIT, who should I contact?

 A: If your question is in regard to your academic requirements, please contact your academic advisor.
-If you have a question about reading items on your audit, please see the student help sheet or the full training guide.
+If you have a question about reading items on your audit, please see the student help sheet.
 If your question is not answered here, you may email degreeaudit@millersville.edu for assistance.

-Q: What does the asterisk (*) after a course on the course listing mean?
+Q: What does the clipboard after a course on the course listing mean?

 A: This means that the course as at least one pre-requisite that must be met.
 Click on the course link to open the catalog listing and see the list of pre-requisites.